-Coincidentally this resembles current shelter-in-place orders, a decree for people to stay in their homes, one of the key strategies to avoid COVID-19 infection.
-On March 11, 2020 the novel coronavirus disease COVID-19 was declared a pandemic by the World Health Organization.
-On March 13, 2020 a national emergency was declared in the United States concerning the COVID-19 outbreak.
+Coincidentally this resembles 2020 shelter-in-place orders, a decree for people to stay in their homes to avoid infection.
+On March 11, 2020 the novel coronavirus disease COVID-19 was declared a pandemic by the World Health Organization and in the same month a national emergency was declared in the United States.

-According to the prophet Isaiah there is a time for disclosure (Isaiah 26:21):
+According to Isaiah there is a time for disclosure (Isaiah 26:21):

 “See, the Lord is coming out of his dwelling